harness/developer-hub/docs/infra-as-code-management/get-started/onboarding-guide.md

 Add Cloud Provider and Git Connectors to select when Creating a workspace.
 Doing so allows your Cloud Provider and Git repository to read and write changes applied via your Harness IaCM pipelines.

 :::info
-We recommend configuring your connector before creating your workspace, however, you can also add new connectors during the [Create Workspace flow](https://developer.harness.io/docs/infra-as-code-management/get-started/onboarding-guide#create-a-workspace).
+Harness recommends configuring your connector before creating your workspace, however, you can also add new connectors during the [Create Workspace flow](https://developer.harness.io/docs/infra-as-code-management/get-started/onboarding-guide#create-a-workspace).
 :::

 <Tabs>